Setting up a NHW Scheme

 The closer the links with the police, the more effective a scheme will be, so we recommend you contact your local Policing Team to let them know you are interested in starting a Neighbourhood Watch scheme.
 You can find their details on www.police.uk.
 The exact process for starting a scheme varies across England and Wales, so you should also get in touch with your Neighbourhood Watch Association and they will let you know what to do next.

 Each scheme has a coordinator who acts as the key contact point for the scheme.
 They liaise with the police, scheme members and the general public – for instance, people who are interested in joining the scheme – as well as non-member residents when necessary.
 A scheme may have more than one coordinator as long as members and police know who the key contacts are.
 The coordinator ensures a smooth flow of information and communication between the police and scheme members.

-Size & dispersal of your scheme
+Size and coverage of your scheme

 There are no hard and fast rules about the size of a Neighbourhood Watch scheme.
 This can vary depending on the geography of the area.
 A good rule is to think about which houses can see each other, so that they can keep an eye open for any suspicious activity.
-But some schemes don’t fit into that model, such as long straight roads, blocks of flats and rural areas where houses are widely spaced, so choose what works best for you.
+But some schemes don’t fit into that model, such as long straight roads, blocks of flats and rural areas where houses are widely spaced, so just choose what works best for you!